LIBERATING FOOTBALL TRAVEL

 Away fans without colours might be best drinking at The Townley (31 Albert Street), further away from the stadium in the same direction, equally lined with City iconography, walls and ceiling.

-At the stadium, outlets line the City Square fan zone behind the North Stand, including the Star Bar, Summerbee Bar, Blue Moon Café, and so on.
-If you haven’t eaten already – perhaps at the
+At the stadium, the outlets that lined the City Square fan zone behind the North Stand, including the Star Bar, Summerbee Bar, Blue Moon Café, are now located either behind the East or West Stands while stadium reconstruction continues.
+Sacrosanct, however, is the Maine Road Chippy across from the ground on Ashton New Road.

 CITY